 This paper is organized as follows.
-We first study the optimal investment strategy on research and development to minimize the ruin probability of the company.
-Then, we generalize our results to a state-dependent dual risk model that was first introduced in Zhu \cite{Zhu}.
+We first introduce a state-dependent dual risk model that generalizes the classical dual risk model (Section~\ref{sec:state}).
 When the size of a company increases, the cost usually also increases, while the resource of income will also increase in general, which makes it natural to study a state-dependent dual risk model.
-Next, we will study and optimal investment strategy so that in addition to the investment in the research and development, the investment in a risky asset, e.g. a capital market index is allowed.
-Finally, we will do some numerical studies to understand better how the minimized ruin probability and the optimal strategy depend on the parameters in the model.
+Then we study the optimal investment strategy on research and development to minimize the ruin probability of the company (Section~\ref{sec:min}), with a further discussion of a state-dependent example in Section~\ref{sec:example}.
+As a special case, the state-independent model is discussed in Section~\ref{sec:independent}, with a further discussion of a state-independent example in Section~\ref{sec:indep:example}.
+Next, we study the joint investment in research and development and a market index to minimize the ruin probability in Section~\ref{sec:market}.
+Finally, we provide some numerical studies in Section~\ref{sec:numerical} to better understand how the minimized ruin probability and the optimal strategy depend on the parameters in the model.